 You can also get an Oyster card season ticket refund if you’ve got six weeks left on an annual ticket, seven days left on a monthly ticket or three days left on a seven-day ticket.
 You can apply for an Oyster refund by calling 0343 222 1234 (the line is open from 8am to 8pm seven days a week and call charges may apply).
 Find out more at the Transport for London website.

 Take advantage of travel discounts

-Although you should try to avoid public transport at the moment, if you do have to use it or are planning to do so once lockdown measures are relaxed, make sure you take advantage of any discounts you might be eligible for.
+If you’re using public transport now that lockdown measures have been relaxed, make sure you take advantage of any discounts you might be eligible for.

 For example, if you live in London and meet the age criteria, you’ll be eligible to apply for a Freedom Pass which gives you free travel across the capital and free local bus journeys nationally.
 The eligibility age for the Freedom Pass is rising in line with the women’s state pension age – you can find out when you’ll qualify for yours by using the eligibility checker here.

 If you’re aged 60 or over and travel regularly by train, you may want to consider buying a Senior Railcard, which costs £30 for one year of £70 for three years and entitles card holders to a third off rail fares.
 Find out more here.

 If you live in Scotland and travel regularly by train, if you’re aged 50 or over and sign up for a ‘Club 50’ card costing £15, you can save 20% on Advance and Off-Peak tickets with ScotRail.
 You’ll also get a 50% discount on hot and cold soft drinks from the catering trolley.
 Learn more about Club 50 here.